- See a full list of publications

-Helen Cowie is a Senior Lecturer in the Department of History and a member of the Centre for Eighteenth Century Studies.
+Helen Cowie is Professor of Early Modern History in the Department of History and a member of the Centre for Eighteenth Century Studies.
 She completed her PhD at the University of Warwick and joined the department in 2011.
 Her research focuses on the cultural history of science with a particular focus on the history of animals.
 She also researches and teaches the History of Latin America.

 Helen’s research focuses on the cultural history of animals.
 A growing area of study, the history of animals explores changing human animal relations, and can reveal a lot about the attitudes of different societies.

 Helen is currently writing a book on animal-based commodities in Britain in the period c.1800-1914.
 Focusing on six luxury animal products – birds’ feathers, sealskin, ivory, alpaca wool, perfumes (civet, musk, ambergris and bear’s grease) and exotic pets – she highlights the pervasive nature of animal-based consumables in the Victorian and Edwardian eras and trace their rise and fall in popularity in response to changing tastes, availability and ethical concerns.